 In addition to the University Library system, the Claude Moore Health Sciences Library, the Camp Library in the Darden Graduate School of Business Administration, and the Arthur J. Morris Law Library serve the University's professional schools.
-Most collections and library spaces also are open to the public and to scholars worldwide.
+Most collections and Library spaces are also open to the public and to scholars worldwide.

-The Scholars' Lab, Digital Media Lab, and Research Data Services offer specialized expertise and tools for technology-intense scholarship.
-In addition to face-to-face services, the University Library provides virtual services that maximize access to Web-accessible content and ensure the preservation of born-digital material.
+In addition to rich and varied collections and generous hours, the Library system has a knowledgeable staff that contributes daily to the academic endeavor, from helping students manage research to building innovative programs for the digital humanities.
+Librarians with subject expertise are available to collaborate with faculty on their research and teach students how best to use and evaluate information, and the Scholars' Lab, Robertson Media Center, and Research Data Services offer specialized expertise and tools for technology-intense scholarship.
+In addition to face-to-face services, the University Library provides virtual services that maximize access to web-accessible content, and ensure the preservation of born-digital material.
 Virgo can be used to search the Library's collections as well as online article content.
 The research portal connects scholars with resource databases, subject guides, and online help and instruction.
-Libra is the University's institutional repository where faculty and students can deposit their theses, dissertations, and articles.
+Libra is the University's institutional repository, where faculty and students can deposit their theses, dissertations, and articles.

-Brown (in Clark Hall)
+- Brown (in Clark Hall)

-Camp (at Darden School)
+- Camp (at Darden School)

-Claude Moore (Health Sciences)
+- Claude Moore (Health Sciences)

-Morris (at Law School)
+- Morris (at Law School)

-Music (in Old Cabell Hall)
+- Music (in Old Cabell Hall)

 Branch Science Libraries

-Math (in Kerchoff Hall)
+- Math (in Kerchoff Hall)

-University Library, 2015-16
+University Library, 2016-17

-Manuscripts and archives: 19 million
+Manuscripts and archives: 19 million-plus